vidify/vidify.org-source/content/en/blog/archived.md

 sort of issues.
 This experience is probably what led me to eventually love open source work.

-Unfortunately, I have been neglecting Vidify for some time because of important challenges that have hindered its growth, as I introduced in [this article](https://vidify.org/blog/202105-update/).
+Unfortunately, I have been neglecting Vidify for some time because of some fundamental challenges, as I introduced in [this article](https://vidify.org/blog/202105-update/).
 Our main dependency, `youtube-dl`, was [temporarily taken down](https://github.blog/2020-11-16-standing-up-for-developers-youtube-dl-is-back/),